PATRIC3/p3_docs/docroot/user_guides/other/msa_viewer.md

 The visualization has 3 main components:
   1. Gene tree on the left-hand side that is constructed based on the alignment
-  2. Sequence logo across the top wherein the hight of the letter corresponds to the amount of conservation of the corresponding nucleotide or amino acid
+  2. Multiple sequence alignment in the main body of the visualization.
-  3. The multiple sequence alignment in the main body of the visualization.
+  3. Sequence logo across the top wherein the hight of the letter corresponds to the amount of conservation of the corresponding nucleotide or amino acid

 ### Gene tree
-The gene tree on the left-hand side is generated using FastTree (Price 2009) and Gblocks (Castresana 2002).
+The gene tree on the left-hand side is generated using .
 Clicking on a single sequence item in the tree selects that item, as indicated with a small check mark and a red line in the tree branch.
 A set of corresponding actions becomes available in the vertical green Action Bar on the right side of the visualization (explained in detail in _Action buttons_ section below).
 Also, additional information and metadata about the selected item will be displayed in the information panel on the far right.
 See figure below.

 ![MSA Viewer - Select Item in Tree](../images/msa_node_select.png)